 Automatic settlement of trades is perhaps one of the most ubiquitous ways that all types of energy and utilities providers can benefit from blockchain technology.
 Thanks to its ability to remove the middlemen, providers can automatically record and settle transactions.
 Trades can even be done on a peer-to-peer basis thanks to smart contracts and carried out between providers without the need for a clearing house or broker, making for a more streamlined and cost-effective approach.

 Since smart contracts can automatically trigger transactions and settlements not just for financial trades but physical trades too, blockchain use cases in oil and gas, renewable energy, and sustainable energy are all on the rise as well.
-And, according to research from EY, the average company using blockchain in energy and utilities for the settlement of trades estimated a savings in the range of 30–60%.
+Companies using blockchain in energy and utilities for the settlement of trades could benefit from huge cost savings.

 5. Smart Meters